Entry level & Beginner Mountain Bikes of 2018 | Best MTB Gear

 - Its heavier in comparison to other bikes in its category

-The Schwinn Men’s High Timber Mountain Bike can easily pass as the best entry level mountain bike due to its affordability, sturdiness and ease of assembly.
+The Schwinn Men’s High Timber Mountain Bike is affordable, sturdiness and ease of assembly.
 However, it’s best used for casual biking endeavors and commuting.
 Moreover, if you plan on clocking some miles on this bike you are better off investing in a comfortable saddle as the factory-issue option is quite hard and uncomfortable.

 GTM 26” 7-Speed Shimano Hybrid Suspension Folding Mountain Bike